tpwidman/connect-challenge/connect-challenge-service/readme.md

 20. Call the phone number and it should run the contact flow and new service

 ### Unit tests
-To generate a coverage report for the unit tests, run `npm run coverage` inside the connect-challenge-service after installing all dependencies including dev dependencies.
+To generate a coverage report for the unit tests, run `npm run coverage` after installing all dependencies including dev dependencies.
 Coverage at 100% 😃